-Infrastructure Deployment: The App Association urges the Strategy to prioritize an improved and streamlined process for approval and siting of 5G equipment in the U.S. Differences in local zoning, siting, and approval processes across localities have made the deployment of infrastructure difficult, too expensive, and inefficient.
-The App Association supports recent steps by the Federal Communications Commission to speed upgrades to existing towers (adding, removing, and switching out equipment).4 The Strategy should provider for coordinated federal efforts to enable 5G infrastructure deployment in and on both federal facilities and commercial buildings.5
+The App Association urges the Challenge to prioritize an improved and streamlined process for approval and siting of 5G equipment in the United States.
+Differences in local zoning, siting, and approval processes across localities have made the deployment of infrastructure difficult, too expensive, and inefficient.
+The App Association supports steps made by the Federal Communications Commission to speed upgrades to existing towers (adding, removing, and switching out equipment).4 The Challenge should provide for coordinated federal efforts to enable 5G infrastructure deployment in and on both federal facilities and commercial buildings.5 With the new agreement in place between the Federal Communications Commission (FCC), National Science Foundation (NSF), and NTIA to support NSF's Spectrum Innovation Initiative,6 NTIA should communicate with the FCC and NSF to ensure that its Challenge aligns with and builds on the latest approaches to efficient infrastructure deployment.